ISS astronauts release SpaceX Dragon capsule

-CAPE CANAVERAL, Florida Astronauts aboard the International Space Station released Space Exploration Technologies' unmanned Dragon cargo capsule on Thursday, the last milestone for a pioneering commercial test flight.
+CAPE CANAVERAL, Fla.
+May 31 Astronauts aboard the International Space Station released Space Exploration Technologies' unmanned Dragon cargo capsule on Thursday, the last milestone for a pioneering commercial test flight.

 Dragon was the first privately owned spaceship to reach the space station, a project of 15 nations.
 It is scheduled to splash down in the Pacific Ocean southwest of Los Angeles at 11:44 a.m.
 EDT (1544 GMT).